freenas/freenas-docs/userguide/tasks.rst

 A pool must exist before a snapshot can be created.
 Creating a pool is described in :ref:`Pools`.

+View the list of periodic snapshot tasks by going to :menuselection:`Tasks --> Periodic Snapshot Tasks`.
+If a periodic snapshot task encounters an error, the status column will show *ERROR*.
+Click the status to view the logs of the task.

 To create a periodic snapshot task, navigate to :menuselection:`Tasks --> Periodic Snapshot Tasks` and click |ui-add|.
 This opens the screen shown in